dak/json/README.md

 ## Reasons to Use JSON

 1. JSON is more compact, meaning smaller file sizes to send to a client
-2. JSON is a strict standard, so there's less possibility of ambiguity or exceptions
+2. JSON is [formal and precise](http://json.org/), so there's less possibility of ambiguity or exceptions
 3. JSON is **much** faster to parse than XML, and you don't need to write any custom code to parse it
     1. Current code to parse a book (already broken with new COLLXML format, and code complexity increases exponentially with more features):
           `````